banwarp/benton_epi/covid19/vignette.md

 nu = 0                                  # Natural non-Covid death rate
 ```
 ##### Local data parameters
-` R0Spread = .1           # A parameter to generate a uniform distribution of R0 across different trials.
-R0 is scaled by [1-R0Spread,1+R0Spread].`
+` R0Spread = .1` is a parameter to generate a uniform distribution of R0 across different trials. `R0` is scaled by `[1-R0Spread,1+R0Spread].`
+##### Continuous disease dynamics parameters
+`phi` is a factor that scales `R0` to produce an effective reproduction number at different time steps. `phi` responds to changes in the trial-wide prevalence of the disease.
+The mechanism is as follows: